If you have to buy it, get the best deal!

 The contents are loose inside of a box with white crinkle cut paper.

 A product card going over the items is inside, an important note for those planning to take select items before gifting the box to someone else.
 You could either omit the card or have no shame in admitting you took things.
 Unlike the cards that come inside the subscription boxes, the price to buy the full-size is not listed.
-All of the items inside this box are full-sized.
+Most of the items inside this box are full-sized.

 The back of the card goes over the box theme.
 Since the theme is the dutch word Hygee, Birchbox describes what it was going for with this box.
 “Hygge (noun) /ˈhuːɡə/ (pronounced “hoo-ga”): The Danish lifestyle concept of coziness and a feeling of comfort and well-being.
 Need to press pause and treat yourself to some “me” time?
 Nothing provides you with more zen-inducing calm than hygge.
 This box shows you how to easily encapsulate its cozy spirit with soothing undereye patches, an aromatic candle to set the mood, a sweet treat to sip, and more.
 Now, sit back, relax, and chill.”